Linda Farmer, Certified Zentangle Teacher

 Likewise, the tangle patterns composing a Zentangle do not represent a natural or actual object, figure, or scene.

 A pattern is not always a tangle.
 Learn more about what makes a tangle pattern different here.
-(There are many patterns online labeled as tangles but they are not.)
+(There are many drawing patterns online labeled as tangles but they are not.)

 Getting Started